STTARR Logo Reseach and Innovation Cores Logo

 To access our equipment and services, user registration is required; please refer to our manual for a detailed guide on how to create a new user account.

-Please contact us at sttarr.general@uhn.ca to discuss your project's needs.
+Please contact us at sttarr.general@uhn.ca to learn more about our services.

 Go to Access